Essence Carson

-Essence Carson (born July 28, 1986) is an American professional basketball player who is currently a free agent.
+Essence Carson (born July 28, 1986) is an American former professional basketball player.
 She played college basketball for Rutgers University.
 After a successful college career there, Carson was drafted by the New York Liberty with the 7th overall pick in the 2008 WNBA draft.

 Early life

 Carson was born in Paterson, New Jersey and is one of three children.
-Carson started playing organized sports at age 11 and attended Rosa L. Parks School of Fine and Performing Arts, while competing athletically at Eastside High School in Paterson, where she was an all-state volleyball player and state champion in the 400 meters.
+Carson started playing organized sports at the age of 11 and attended Rosa L. Parks School of Fine and Performing Arts while competing athletically at Eastside High School in Paterson, where she was an all-state volleyball player and state champion in the 400 meters.

-High school

-Carson was a 2004 graduate of Rosa L. Parks School of Fine & Performing Arts and Eastside High School.
+Carson graduated from Rosa L. Parks School of Fine & Performing Arts and Eastside High School in 2004.
 She participated in the 2004 WBCA High School All-America Game, where she was a starter and scored seven points.
 Carson was also a McDonald's All-American where she was also a starter and scored 5 points.
 Upon graduation, Carson accepted a basketball scholarship at Rutgers University.

-College
+College career

 Carson attended and played college basketball at Rutgers University for four seasons.
 During her college career, Carson played shooting guard and small forward for coach Vivian Stringer as the team entered the NCAA Tournament in each of her first three seasons.
-Carson was a key-member on the team when they won the Big East title in her first two seasons.
+Carson was a key-member of the team when they won the Big East title in her first two seasons.
 In her freshman season, Carson was named a Big East Academic All-Star and won Big East Defensive Player of the Year in her sophomore season.
 Rutgers had finished second place during Carson's junior season and advanced all the way to the NCAA Championship Game after a 54–53 win over top-seeded Duke.
 They would end up losing to Tennessee in the final championship game.
-In her junior season, Carson won Big East Defensive Player of the Year for the second time, was named to the All-Big East First Team, the Big East All-Tournament Team, and to the Kodak All-American Regional Team.
+In her junior season, Carson won Big East Defensive Player of the Year for the second time and was named to the All-Big East First Team, the Big East All-Tournament Team, and to the Kodak All-American Regional Team.
 During her final season at Rutgers, Carson was the Big East Defensive Player of The Year for a third time making her only the second player in history to achieve such a feat.
 Following her senior season, Carson entered the 2008 WNBA draft.